 Typically, first-year students live in traditional residence halls without air conditioning.
 It is recommended that students bring fans to use in their individual rooms.
 Students are permitted to open their windows but may not remove the screens.

-Sophomore students are typically assigned to suite-style housing (quads) in Condron, Gavigan, and Redington Halls, all which have have central air and allow for minimal temperature control in each room.
+Sophomore students are typically assigned to suite-style housing (quads) in Condron, Gavigan, and Redington Halls, all which have have central air and allow for temperature control in each room.

 Upperclass & Graduate Housing